 Interpretation of findings

-Clinical findings frequently indicate a specific cause (see Table: Some Causes of Cough in Children Some Causes of Cough in Children Cough is a reflex that helps clear the airways of secretions, protects the airway from foreign body aspiration, and can be the manifesting symptom of a disease.
-Cough is one of the most common... read more ); the distinction between acute and chronic cough is particularly helpful although it is important to note that many disorders that cause chronic cough begin acutely and patients may present before 4 weeks have passed.
+Clinical findings frequently indicate a specific cause ( see Table: Some Causes of Cough in Children Some Causes of Cough in Children ); the distinction between acute and chronic cough is particularly helpful, although it is important to note that many disorders that cause chronic cough begin acutely and patients may present before 4 weeks have passed.

 Other characteristics of the cough are helpful but less specific.
 A barky cough suggests croup Croup Croup is acute inflammation of the upper and lower respiratory tracts most commonly caused by parainfluenza virus type 1 infection.
-It is characterized by a brassy, barking cough and inspiratory... read more or tracheitis Bacterial Tracheitis Bacterial tracheitis is bacterial infection of the trachea.
-Bacterial tracheitis is uncommon and can affect children of any age.
-Staphylococcus aureus and group A beta-hemolytic streptococci... read more ; it can also be characteristic of psychogenic cough or a postrespiratory tract infection cough.
+It is characterized by a brassy, barking cough and inspiratory... read more or tracheitis Bacterial Tracheitis Bacterial tracheitis is bacterial infection of the trachea, typically causing dyspnea and stridor.
+Diagnosis is by direct laryngoscopy and imaging findings.
+Treatment is with airway control... read more ; it can also be characteristic of psychogenic cough or a postrespiratory tract infection cough.
 A staccato cough is consistent with a viral or atypical pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and... read more .
 A paroxysmal cough is characteristic of pertussis Pertussis Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by the gram-negative bacterium Bordetella pertussis.
-Symptoms are initially those of nonspecific... read more or certain viral pneumonias (adenovirus).
-Failure to thrive or weight loss can occur with TB Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more or cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
+Symptoms are initially those of... read more or certain viral pneumonias (adenovirus).
+Failure to thrive or weight loss can occur with TB Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more or cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
 It leads to chronic lung disease, exocrine pancreatic insufficiency... read more .
 Nighttime cough can indicate postnasal drip or asthma Wheezing and Asthma in Infants and Young Children Wheezing is a relatively high-pitched whistling noise produced by movement of air through narrowed or compressed small airways.
 It is common in the first few years of life and is typically caused... read more .
 Coughing at the beginning of sleep and in the morning with waking usually indicates sinusitis Sinusitis Sinusitis is inflammation of the paranasal sinuses due to viral, bacterial, or fungal infections or allergic reactions.
 Symptoms include nasal obstruction and congestion, purulent rhinorrhea... read more ; coughing in the middle of the night is more consistent with asthma.
 In young children with sudden cough and no fever or URI symptoms, the examiner should have a high index of suspicion for foreign body aspiration.

 Children with red flag findings should have pulse oximetry and chest x-ray.
 All children with chronic cough require a chest x-ray.

-Children with stridor, drooling, fever, and marked anxiety need to be evaluated for epiglottitis, typically in the operating room by an ear, nose, and throat specialist prepared to immediately place an endotracheal or tracheostomy tube.
+Children with stridor, drooling, fever, and marked anxiety need to be evaluated for epiglottitis typically in an operating room by an ear, nose, and throat specialist prepared to immediately place an endotracheal or tracheostomy tube.
 If foreign body aspiration is suspected, chest x-ray with inspiratory and expiratory views should be done (or in some centers a chest CT).

-Children with TB risk factors or weight loss should have a chest x-ray and purified protein derivative (PPD) testing.
+Children with TB risk factors or weight loss should have a chest x-ray and purified protein derivative (PPD) testing or an interferon-gamma release assay.

 Children with repeated episodes of pneumonia, poor growth, or foul-smelling stools should have a chest x-ray and sweat testing for cystic fibrosis.

-Acute cough in children with upper respiratory infection symptoms and no red flag findings is usually caused by a viral infection, and testing is rarely indicated.
+Acute cough in children with upper respiratory infection symptoms and no red flag findings is usually caused by a viral infection.
+Testing is rarely indicated unless it is necessary for infection control (eg, a COVID-19 outbreak in a school or day care center).
 Many other children without red flag findings have a presumptive diagnosis after the history and physical examination.
 Testing is not necessary in such cases; however, if empiric treatment has been instituted and has not been successful, testing may be necessary.
 For example, if allergic sinusitis is suspected and treated with an antihistamine that does not alleviate symptoms, a head CT may be necessary for further evaluation.
-Suspected Gastroesophageal reflux disorder unsuccessfully treated with an H2 blocker and/or proton pump inhibitor may require evaluation with a pH or impedance probe study or endoscopy.
+Suspected gastroesophageal reflux disorder Gastroesophageal Reflux in Infants Gastroesophageal reflux is the movement of gastric contents into the esophagus.
+Gastroesophageal reflux disease (GERD) is reflux that causes complications such as irritability, respiratory problems... read more unsuccessfully treated with an H2 blocker and/or proton pump inhibitor may require evaluation with a pH or impedance probe study or endoscopy.

 Treatment of Cough in Children